AEmilioDiStefano/aemiliodistefano.github.io/README.md

 ## A. Emilio DiStefano

-Hi, I'm Emilio - a results-driven robotics and embedded systems engineer dedicated to the development of effective, efficient, and low-cost robotics and embedded system solutions.
+Hi, I'm Emilio - a results-driven software engineer dedicated to the development of effective, efficient, and low-cost robotics and embedded system solutions.

 ## Projects: